This article explains how to set up an experiment. For more background about experiments, read About campaign drafts and experiments.

 Set up an experiment

-- Click All drafts from the menu on the left, then click the name of the draft you’d like to edit.
+- From the page menu on the left, click Drafts & experiments, then click Campaign Experiments at the top of the page.

 - Enter a name for your experiment.
 Your experiment shouldn’t share the same name as your campaigns and other experiments.